Below you can find a list of answers to the most commonly asked questions about the OWSD Early Career Fellowship.

 A: The OWSD Early Career Fellowship is conceived of as support to a research project.
 Therefore, only activities that are submitted as elements within the framework of the research project can be accepted.

-Q: I see that the call for the 2019 applications closes on 2 May 2019.
+Q: I see that the Call for the 2023 applications closes on 27 April 2023.
 At what time exactly does the call close?
 What about different time zones?

 Q: The supporting documents that I need to submit are not in English.
 Can I apply anyway?